Many Sri Lankans remain stranded and are at risk of crocodile attacks

 “It was only the next morning that troops arrived in boats, and took us to safe ground,” she added.

-She said they won't be able to return home for days.
+She said that they won’t be able to return home for days.

 “There is only a roof and building.
 We have lost everything else.”

-The bout of severe weather triggered landslides throughout the country.
+The bout of severe weather has also triggered landslides throughout the country.

-The southern coastal city of Galle has seen 223 millimeters (8.78 inches) of rainfall over the past three days, and Ratnapura, further inland, has experienced 453 millimeters (17.8 inches) of rain over the same period.
+The southern coastal city of Galle has seen 223 millimeters (8.78 inches) of rainfall over the past 48 hours, and Ratnapura, further inland, has experienced 453 millimeters (17.8 inches) of rain over the same period.

 Police and military rescue teams are moving by boat to rescue those marooned as well as retrieve corpses.

-Houses and shops remained submerged in 10 to 30 feet of water.
-The expressway from Colombo to Matara, 100 miles south of the capital, was flooded in several areas.
+Houses and shops remain submerged in ten to thirty feet of water.
+The expressway from Colombo to Matara, 100 miles south of the capital, remains flooded in several areas.

 ’We could not stand up’